SecOpsPete/threat-hunting-scenarios/brute-force-detection/README.md

-# ⚔️ Threat Hunting Lab: Devices Accidentally Exposed to the Internet
+# ⚔️ Devices Accidentally Exposed to the Internet

 ## 🧰 Technologies Used